Renter Beware: 7 Common Problems to Look Out for When Moving Into a New Apartment

 Sounds of machinery like elevator motors or pumps

-Ask neighbors about noise and whether it disturbs them regularly.
+Ask neighbours about noise and whether it disturbs them regularly.
 Have the landlord address key nuisance issues in writing before finalizing the agreement.

 Utilities Issues and Shortages

-Many landlords overpromise on provisions like electricity, water and gas availability.
+Many landlords overpromise provisions like electricity, water, and gas availability.
 But the reality is far less reliable once you move in.
 Check properly that all utilities are working adequately before signing a lease.

 Watch for: